-In our previous tutorial in the DevOps series, we learned about Integration of Jenkins with Selenium.
+In the previous chapter of our DevOps series, we learned about Jenkins and Selenium Integration.

 Recommended IPTV Service Providers